wagtail/Willow/docs/index.rst

 use most features).
 It also has a plugin interface which allows you to add support for more libraries, image formats and operations.

+Willow supports processing of SVG images without any additional libraries.
+Format conversion to or from SVG is not currently supported.

 Index
 =====